IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              Verify that a valid connection token was passed on the znsq API.
 If valid the problem to z/OS support.
 ________________________________________________________________________________________________________________________
 0122(X'7A')  Internal ACB control block pool could not be freed.
 The a znsq API could not free the storage for an
              internal (ACB) control block.
-This error would most likely be a interal system logic error.
+This error would most likely be an interal system logic error.
 A system dump is produced for this error.

              Report the problem to z/OS support.
 ________________________________________________________________________________________________________________________
 0123(X'7B')  Free of internal (BTREE) control block failed.
 The a znsq API could not free the storage for a node in
              a system BTREE.
-This error would most likely be a interal system logic error.
+This error would most likely be an interal system logic error.
 A system dump is produced for this error.

              Report the problem to z/OS support.